A collecting guide to coloured gemstones

 The degree to which an emerald has been improved with an enhancement agent is graded from none to insignificant, minor, moderate or significant.
 Oil, though considered to be gentler, can have the disadvantage of leaking from the stone over time, unlike resin, which is permanent.
 There’s nothing wrong with buying an enhanced stone, as long as the degree of enhancement is reflected in the price — though a beautiful untreated emerald will be worth far more than a beautiful treated emerald.

 Buyers should ensure that the diamond’s colour is natural.
 Concerning green diamonds, it’s important to verify that the radiation that gave the stone its colour occurred in the ground, and not in a laboratory — one of the hardest tests for the GIA to determine.
-Blue diamonds can also be created through artificial irradiation, but mostly look obviously wrong.
+Blue diamonds can also be created through artificial irradiation, but in most cases, this process is easily detectable.

 Pink diamonds gain their highly desirable colour as a result of a rare, naturally occurring slippage of the crystal lattice in the stone while it is forming deep within the Earth’s crust.
 Similarly, the colour of yellow stones can be enhanced, with the most famous example of an enhanced stone being the Deepdene Diamond, weighing 104.52 carats.